ksadangrit/movies_industry/README.md

 **Imputation Method:** In this scenario, imputing missing data with **the median** is more appropriate.
 The median is less sensitive to outliers and provides a more robust measure in the presence of skewness, offering a better reflection of the typical budget for movies in the dataset.

-We'll repeat steps 1 to 5 for the `gross` column to determine the most appropriate imputation method.
+We'll repeat steps 1 to 5 for the `revenue` column to determine the most appropriate imputation method.

 ![Screen Shot 2024-04-12 at 11 35 58 AM](https://github.com/ksadangrit/Movies/assets/156267785/74aa23a7-3fe0-41fd-807d-9adf60534b82)

-The plot shows a similar pattern to the budget plot, indicating a pronounced right skew caused by a handful of movies with exceptionally high grosses.
-The maximum gross exceeds $2.8 billion, and the mean exceeds the median by over $50 million.
+The plot shows a similar pattern to the budget plot, indicating a pronounced right skew caused by a handful of movies with exceptionally high revenues.
+The maximum revenue exceeds $2.8 billion, and the mean exceeds the median by over $50 million.
 Therefore, the most suitable approach for imputing missing values is to use the median.

 We'll replace all blank cells in the `budget` column with the median value, which is $21,000,000, by following these steps: